collective/Products.cron4plone/README.txt

     * 11 * * portal/@@run_me
     15,30 * * * python: portal.my_tool.runThis()

+    Since the 1.1.4 release the */n and n-m syntax is also supported thanks to Derek Broughton

 3. Wait and see

     In the ZMI, go to the CronTool.
 If a cronjob has run the history is shown.